44mira/articles/PythonIterables.md

 ```

 Putting a generator in place of the `__iter__` method is not only an elegant way of writing it, but it also serves a purpose for *encapsulating* the `__next__` method inside of the iterator instance itself, since if you can remember-- we weren't even able to use `__next__` until our object became an iterator anyway!

+## Laziness

+Besides the fact that knowing how a language works is pretty cool, generators (and by extension, iterators) also serve as a massive point of optimization for most Python programs.
+Which we can just derive from its name, it generates values.

+In fact, I would go as far as to say that coding in Python becoems infeasible without generators, all because of their *lazy evaluation*.

+Lazy evaluation is *not* a new concept in Computer Science, in fact it's a byproduct of functional programming, wherein we may delay the execution of a transformation on data up until the point where we actually need it.

+A good analogy of this is being given ingredients for a meal that you have to cook tonight.
+With all of those ingredients and your cooking gear and whatnot, you can argue that you technically already have the meal, you are simply not making it until tonight.
+This could be for various reasons, one of which could be that it is easier to store the ingredients than the entire meal itself.

+When we created the `Fibonacci` generator, we could argue that we did have the Fibonacci numbers up to 144, we just simply weren't calculating them until we had to.
+This approach saves resources from our program as we don't end up keeping all of the memory we need *up front*, i.e. if we wanted to keep the Fibonacci numbers less than ten million, but we're still *technically* storing the numbers.

+Think of our ubiquitous `range` function, an example of a generator, as we know that `range` doesn't *keep* a list in memory, but rather *generates* the numbers sequentially (we know this by the fact that we can only traverse the iterable in the direction indicated by the `step` parameter).

+In fact, you should go ahead and try to implement some pre-existing generators in your free time, to see how well you understand Python!
+Notable generators are `enumerate`, `zip`, `map`, `filter`.
+As for `range`, it actually requires a bit more pre-requisite knowledge that you may originally expect, so we'll be covering them on a follow-up article.

+Good luck!